xapian/xapian/xapian-core/docs/spelling.rst

 are generated with the first two and last two characters respectively (e.g. "FISH" generates: "<start>FI", "FIS", "ISH", and "SH<end>").

+This technique alone would missing many single-edit errors in two and three character words, so we handle these specially as follows:

 For a three character word (e.g. "ABC"), we generate trigrams for the two transposed forms too ("BAC" and "ACB"), in addition to "<start>AB", "ABC", and "BC<end>".
-This helps us to produce a better list of candidates.

 For a two character word (e.g. "AB"), we generate the special start and end trigrams for the reversed form (i.e. "BA"), so the trigrams are "<start>AB", "AB<end>", "<start>BA", and "BA<end>".

+And for both two and three character words, we generate "bookend" bigrams consisting of the prefix 'B' followed by the first and last letters.
+This allows us to handle substitution or deletion of the middle character of a three letter word, or insertion in the middle of a two letter word.

-(Note that we don't attempt to suggest corrections for single character words at all, since the suggestions are unlikely to be of good quality).
+Note that we don't attempt to suggest corrections for single character words at all, since the suggestions are unlikely to be of good quality.

 Those candidates with the better trigram matches are compared to the misspelled word by calculating the "edit distance" - that's the smallest number of